openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 These latter two cases realize non-composite combinations of signatures.
 {{multiple-signatures}} specifies how implementations should handle the verification of such combinations of signatures.

-Furthermore, the OpenPGP protocol also allows for parallel encryption to different keys.
+Furthermore, the OpenPGP protocol also allows parallel encryption to different keys by using multiple PKESK packets, thus realizing non-composite multi-algorithm public-key encryption.
-Accordingly, when a message is encrypted using multiple PKESK packets for different encryption keys, a non-composite, potentially multi-algorithm, public-key encryption is realized where the consuming party has to decrypt only one of the PKESK packets in order to decrypt the message.

 # Supported Public Key Algorithms